The Royal Burial Ground at Sutton Hoo

 What, No Boat?

-The 90ft Anglo-Saxon boat from Sutton Hoo no longer exists.
-It was made of oak and after 1,400 years in the acidic soil, it rotted away leaving only its 'ghost' imprinted in the sand.
+The 27 metre long Anglo-Saxon ship from Sutton Hoo no longer exists.
+It was made of oak and after 1,300 years in the acidic soil, it rotted away leaving only its 'ghost' imprinted in the sand.

 Although all physical trace has gone, perhaps the ship has sailed on into the next world, bearing its captain on new adventures.